 BEGINNING OF CONFIGURATION.
 After that, there will be two variables which need to be updated with your custom values:

 host: The host where the Node.js service is deployed.
-Replace "localhost" with the private IP address of the Node.js server.
+Replace "localhost" with the public IP address of the Node.js server.

 port: The port that you opened for the service.
 Default example: